JKirchartz/awesome-stars/README.md

 - [tweets_analyzer](https://github.com/x0rz/tweets_analyzer) - Tweets metadata scraper & activity analyzer
 - [Supybot-plugins](https://github.com/ProgVal/Supybot-plugins) - Collection of plugins for Supybot/Limnoria I have written or forked.
 - [certbot](https://github.com/certbot/certbot) - Certbot, previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt, and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
-- [acme-tiny](https://github.com/diafygi/acme-tiny) - A tiny script to issue and renew TLS certs from Let's Encrypt
 - [showmemore](https://github.com/polm/showmemore) - SHOW ME MORE OF [-----]
 - [markov-tunes](https://github.com/robertecurtin/markov-tunes) - Automatically generates traditional Irish tunes.
 - [PatchWerk-Radio](https://github.com/rumblesan/PatchWerk-Radio) - An internet radio station that plays generative music from PD patches